Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Texans stats and trends

-- Houston has played eight games, with four wins against the spread.
+- In Houston's eight games this year, it has four wins against the spread.

-- The Texans have been underdogs by 7 points or more seven times this season and are 3-4 ATS in those contests.
+- The Texans have been underdogs by 6.5 points or more seven times this year and are 3-4 ATS in those games.

-- Houston's games this year have hit the over on four of eight set point totals (50%).
+- Houston's games this season have hit the over on four of eight set point totals (50%).

 - The Texans have turned the ball over three more times (12 total) than the Dolphins have forced a turnover (9) this season.